 At the top of many traveler’s lists is VietNam’s famed Ha Long Bay.
 This gigantic bay is everything you picture the coast of Southeast Asia to be: turquoise waters, dramatic cliffs, vibrant green hill sides, and thousands of islands.
-Unfortunately, the boat trips around Ha Long Bay can be hundreds of dollars per person and put this destination out of reach for many budget travelers.
+Unfortunately, the boat tours and overnight trips around Ha Long Bay can be hundreds of dollars per person and put this must-see destination out of reach for many budget travelers.

 We then proceeded to drive along the coastal roads and ended up at the top of a mountain that overlooked Lan Ha Bay.
 The summit was also home to Fort Cannon, an old Vietnam war relic that housed artillery and other battle supplies throughout the war.
 Panoramic views with a side of history is always a plus!
 Fort Cannon was probably our favorite stop of the day so if you have minimal time on the island, we’d recommend a visit here.

 Lan Ha Bay Cruise

 Before our motorbike tour, we’d decided to book our Lan Ha Bay cruise from an agency downtown.
 We booked with Mr. Pineapple, of The Pineapple Hotel, who was hilarious and super helpful.
 Since it was the off-season, we were even able to book a tour or the very next day.
 If you’re visiting in high season, we’d recommend book a few days in advance or before you get on the island.
 You can find Mr. Pineapple’s hostel in downtown Cat Ba and we'd highly recommend booking with him!
 The boat tour included swimming, kayaking, breakfast, a delicious 5-course meal for lunch, a trip to a floating village, and a stop at Monkey Island for hiking.
 The price? $7.50 USD per person!